Priyangarajapandiyan/study-of-basic-gates/README.md

 Click on "File" > "New" > "Verification/Debugging Files" > "University Program VWF".
 Once Waveform is created Right Click on the Input/Output Panel > " Insert Node or Bus" > Click on Node Finder > Click On "List" > Select All.
 Give the Input Combinations according to the Truth Table amd then simulate the Output Waveform.

 **PROGRAM**
+Program for logic gates and verify its truth table in quartus using Verilog programming

+Developed by: R PRIYANGA
+RegisterNumber: 212223230161

 ```module expone (a,b,y1,y2,y3,y4,y5,y6,y7);
   input a,b;
   output y1,y2,y3,y4,y5,y6,y7;